Table of Contents

 - Functions by binding to the DNA backbone when photoactivated with UVA, thus preventing future cell division / replication

-- The exact mechanism of action for ECP is unclear
+- Exact mechanism of action for ECP is unclear

 - Human leukocyte antigen (HLA) modulation of cytotoxic CD8+ cells

-- The most common type of CTCL is mycosis fungoides (MF), which makes up ~ 50% of primary cutaneous lymphomas
+- Most common type of CTCL is mycosis fungoides (MF), which makes up ~50% of primary cutaneous lymphomas

-- Sézery syndrome (SS) is an advanced, leukemic form of CTCL
+- Sézary syndrome (SS) is an advanced, leukemic form of CTCL

-- Acute GVHD (grade II - IV), occurring within 3 months after hematopoietic stem cell transplantation, affects 10 - 60% of these patients; chronic GVHD affects 6 - 80%
+- Acute graft versus host disease (GVHD; grade II - IV) occurs within 3 months after hematopoietic stem cell transplantation and affects 10 - 60% of these patients; chronic GVHD affects 6 - 80% of cases

-- Lung transplant incidence: 4.8/1 million population in U.S.
+- Lung transplant incidence is 4.8 per 1 million of the population in the U.S.

 - Heart transplants: ~2,300 annually in U.S. (Clin Transpl 2008:35)